ProvisionGenie/ProvisionGenie/Docs/KnownLimitations.md

 # Known Limitations

-Additionally to features to add (see [Issues](https://github.com/ProvisionGenie/ProvisionGenie/issues)), there are some limitations to this solution, which aren't bugs.
+Additionally to features to add (see [Issues](https://github.com/ProvisionGenie/ProvisionGenie/issues)), there are some limitations to this solution, which aren't bugs 🐞.

 ## No Planner integration in ProvisionGenie